Celebrating Legacy Giving

 Fulfilling Donor Intent

 Many donors have trusted the CFMC to fulfill their charitable intent, including Charles de Guigné, a fourth-generation California native and former vintner, who left a unique nine-acre Pebble Beach property, located on Sunset Point, to the CFMC.
 Charles met with Dan Baldwin and Christine Dawson and he instructed the CFMC through his estate to sell his family home to benefit his chosen causes.
-The transaction was complex, and the property is currently listed for sale.
+The transaction was complex, and the property was sold NOvember 8, 2019.
+Read the story of the impact of his record gift.

 We are honored to be in a position to implement decisions and maximize charitable impact.
 Our staff is extremely competent, fully capable of handling complex transitions and conscientious of the trust placed in us.” – Dan Baldwin